When it comes to pamphlet comps, what’s the choice?

 The V20 Annual Full Pamphlet Submission, started 2019, closing date 31 July.
 Entry fee £15.00 for up to 20 poems.
 Prize 50 complimentary copies of published pamphlet.
 Judges not named.

 The big one: annual competition for pamphlet-length collections – 20-24 pages of poetry — with the option for winners of submitting a full book-collection manuscript.
-This year’s competition closes on 1st March 2017 and is judged by Mimi Khalvati and Ian Duhig.
+This year’s competition closes on 1st March 2018 and is judged by Liz Berry and David Constantine.
 Entry is £28, £25 for The North subscribers, Friends of The Poetry Business and members of The Poetry Society.
 The prize includes publication by Smith/Doorstop Books for four winners, and a share of £2,000.

 The Poetry Business New Poets Prize is also run by The Poetry Business.
-This is a pamphlet competition for poets aged between 16 and 22.
-Entries invited of 12 pages of poems, closing date 1st March 2017, judged by Andrew Mcmillan, entry fee £8.
-Prize includes mentorship, and publication by Smith/Doorstop Books for one of the four winning entries.
+This is a pamphlet competition for poets aged 17-24.
+Entries invited of 12 pages of poems, closing date 1st March 2018, judged by Kayo Chingonyi.
+Prize includes mentorship, and publication by Smith/Doorstop Books for four winning entries.

 Up to 35 pages, entry £12.00.
 Prize £400.00 and it appears publication, since winners receive 25 complimentary copies.
 Closing date in 2019 is 31 August.
 Judge is Brett Evans, Proleeditor.
 Entries are judged anonymously Check here for details.

 The Rialto ran its first open pamphlet competition in 2016 – for collections of 18-24 poems; entry fee £22, £16 for The Rialto subscribers.
 Last year’s closing date 31 December.
 Again, watch this space for details of a follow-up.